lstrzebinczyk/Zemanta/README.md

 You need to set api_key to use the client.
 If you won't do that, gem will raise an error.
 There are 2 ways:
   1. Environment variable
-    Set ZEMANTA_KEY key in you environment variables and gem will use it
+    - Set ZEMANTA_KEY key in you environment variables and gem will use it

   2. Configuration
-    You can set your api_key in configuration block like this:
+    - You can set your api_key in configuration block like this:

-    Zemanta.configure do |c|
-      c.api_key = 'your_api_key'
+    - Zemanta.configure { |c| c.api_key = 'your_api_key' }
-    end

 After your api_key has been set, all you need to do is:

     Zemanta.new("Text you want to send to Zemanta").suggest_markup

 And you will be returned Markup object or error will be raised if Zemanta returns one.

 ## Configuration

   There are several configuration options you can set:

       Zemanta.configure do |config|
         You can pass a hash of custom options that will be passed into each request.
 It's empty by default. config.custom_request_opts = {}

         Zemanta supports various response formats.
 However, this client works only with json, so changing this would be rather bad idea. config.format = "json"

         This client supports caching, details below.
 Default is no caching. config.cache_store = Zemanta::Configuration::NullStorage

-    You can pass api_key to zemanta, as described above. config.api_key = "yourapikeyhere" end
+        You can pass api_key to zemanta, as described above. config.api_key = "yourapikeyhere"
+      end

 ## Caching
   By default there is no caching.
 You can pass any cache store to config.cache_store in configuration.